Chapter 1 · System Design Fundamentals

 Web tier writes Primary DB replicate Replica Replica

-One primary takes every write; replicas mirror it and serve reads.
-Most workloads are read-heavy, so this buys a lot of headroom cheaply.
-If the primary dies, a replica is promoted.
+One primary database takes every write.
+Replicas keep a copy of it and answer reads.
+Most apps read far more than they write, so this buys a lot of breathing room cheaply.
+If the primary dies, one replica is promoted to take its place.

 Watch out · replication lag